akirbaes/Pixel-Font/README.md

 The font set uses RGB subpixels to represent letters, so it needs colors to work.
 The rightmost pixels is always at most red, so two letters can be adjacent without a pixel of separation and still be reasonably readable, since there are still two empty subpixels between the letters. **This makes the mono version as compact as a 1 pixel wide font in practice!**

-The name "µRed" "MicroRed" is based on the small size (maybe the smallest "readable" font ever?), and the red appearance.
+The name "µRed" (Micro Red) is based on the small size (smaller than regular pixel fonts), and the red appearance.
 The color red appears often  because of how a lot of letter shapes cover just the leftmost subpixel.
 The font works on a black background.
 While the negative (cyan on white background) is possible I find it harder to read.
 You can see here what you could see if you could separate the subpixels:

 ![MicroRed zoomed in by multiplying the subpixels](images/readme/µRed_wide.fullpixels_full_color.png)